gvwilson/sensibleadventures/maddy-roo/old.md

 *Her father tousled her ears.
-He was wearing his best waistcoat, the one with the fireworks embroidered on it, and Maddy's mother had brushed his fur and used a dab of beeswax pomade to hold it in place.
+He was wearing his best waistcoat, the one with the fireworks embroidered on it, and Maddy's mother had brushed his fur and put in just a dab of beeswax pomade to hold it in place.
 She was upstairs singing Sindy a lullaby.
 Everyone knew that Mayor Lupus was going to be re-elected, but the vote was still an occasion,